LAN automation

 Step 6 |

-After the device is discovered, Cisco DNA Center checks if a golden image is marked for the switch family of the discovered device.
-If a golden image is marked and the discovered device is not running the golden image, LAN automation first upgrades the discovered device to the golden image.
-If not, Cisco DNA Center skips the image upgrade and pushes the initial device configuration.
-The following logs show when the image is upgraded.
+After the device is discovered, Catalyst Center checks if a golden image is marked for the switch family of the discovered device.
+If a golden image is marked and the discovered device is not running it, LAN automation first upgrades the discovered device to the golden image.
+If not, Catalyst Center skips the image upgrade and pushes the initial device configuration.
+Sample logs for image upgrade:

 Step 7 |